Broadcasting solutions on networked systems of phase oscillators: Kuramoto oscillators on a network of networks

-For multilayer systems, we can consider two levels of interactions: intra-layer (within each layer) and inter-layer (between layers) connections.
-In this case, the Kuramoto model for the $i^{\mathrm{th}}$ oscillator in the $l^{\mathrm{th}}$ layer can be written as:
+For a network of networks, we can consider two levels of interactions: intra-area (within each sub-network) and inter-are (between sub-networks) connections.
+In this case, the Kuramoto model for the $i^{\mathrm{th}}$ oscillator in the $l^{\mathrm{th}}$ sub-network can be written as:

-where $i,j \in [1, \, N]$ and $l,k \in [1, \, M]$, $M$ being the number of layers and $N$ the number of nodes in each one.
-Here, the coupling strength between two oscillators can assume different values based on the layers these oscillators are in.
-Moreover, it is important to emphasize that the intra-layer coupling considers the coupling between oscillators within a given layer; the inter-layer coupling considers the coupling between oscillators in different layers.
+where $i,j \in [1, \, N]$ and $l,k \in [1, \, M]$, $M$ being the number of sub-networks and $N$ the number of nodes in each one.
+Here, the coupling strength between two oscillators can assume different values based on the sub-network these oscillators belong to.
+Moreover, it is important to emphasize that the intra-area coupling considers the coupling between oscillators within a given sub-network, where we consider that each one has $N$ oscillator; the inter-area coupling considers the coupling between oscillators in different sub-networks.

-In this paper, on the other hand, we consider a different representation of a multilayer system.
-Here, we use properties of joins of matrices to describe Kuramoto oscillators on multilayer networks as:
+In this paper, on the other hand, we consider a different representation of a network of networks system.
+Here, we use properties of joins of matrices to describe Kuramoto oscillators on multi-level networks as:

 where now $i \in [1,\, NM]$, such that: